top of page

 distance = current_distance + weight

-# Update the distance if a shorter path is found
+# If a shorter path to neighbor is found

 if distance < distances[neighbor]: